 A good reputation management software suite will make home services review management simple.
-Some of the things we discussed can be automated by software, such as SMS review and email review requests.
+The software can automate some things we discussed, such as SMS and email review requests.

-A good reputation management software suite will also provide you with a single dashboard from which you can keep an eye on and manage the reviews from all review platforms.
-Not only that, but reputation management software will also help you leverage your existing reviews to earn new ones and generate leads.
+A good reputation management software suite will also provide you with a single dashboard from which you can keep an eye and manage the reviews from all review platforms.
+Also, reputation management software will help you leverage your existing reviews to earn new ones and generate leads.

 Take DataPins, for example.
 The DataPins tool not only streamlines the review request process but it leverages your reviews and jobs as social proof for your website.
 Users can monitor your company’s reviews across various platforms directly on your company website (via plugin slider).